mkain112/mkain112.github.io/_posts/2025-05-15-Chess_Robot.md

 ## Inspiration

-Commercial products like **DGT Boards** and open-source builds have proven the concept, but I want something more *engineering-first*: a platform that’s not only fun but also extensible for research in **localization, path planning, and human-robot interaction**.
+Commercial products like **DGT Boards** have proven the concept, but I want something *open-source:* a platform that’s not only fun but also extensible for research in **localization, path planning, and human-robot interaction**.

 The mechanical side — building a precise but affordable gantry — is just as interesting as the software.
 I’m borrowing techniques from **CNC design**, **3D printer kinematics**, and my experience with **motion planning** to make the movement smooth and deterministic.

-I also run one of the largest chess clubs in Brooklyn [as mentioned above](https://www.prospectparkchessclub.com), and it would be cool to be the only one with a chess robot.
+I also run one of the largest chess clubs in Brooklyn [as mentioned above](https://www.prospectparkchessclub.com), and it would be cool to be the only club with a chess robot.

 ---